 Customers are more amenable to marketing messages with a strong corporate social responsibility message.
 Research shows people are hyper-sensitive toward marketing messages and routinely "cance" brands that do not adhere to the anti-discriminatory norms of today.
 Thus, it is important to choose an offshore marketing team that strongly believes in equality, and respect for people's choices, and which has cultivated a strong voice against different kinds of discrimination.

 CSR and anti-discriminatory attitude need to be social media marketing in particular, as customers can easily detect and lambast social accounts of businesses that are not managed by sensitive and "woke" professionals.

 5. A growing necessity to update buyer personas

 Buyer personas that were developed a few years ago are n longer relevant and may even seem discriminatory towards certain social and demographic groups.
 For instance, it was believed that millennials are frivolous and marketing messages were unconsciously developed with such a persona in mind.
-If you are creating buyer personas yourself, make sure to go through this checklist on Hubspot.
+If you are creating buyer personas yourself, make sure to go through checklist on Hubspot.